Roofing Services in St. Catharines

 South of the QEW, St. Catharines has seen significant growth in recent decades.
 The subdivisions off Merritt Street, the Glendale area, and the developments near the Pen Centre feature homes built from the 1990s onward.
 While these roofs are newer, many are now reaching the 25 to 30-year mark where original builder-grade shingles begin to fail.
 The first generation of these roofs was often installed with three-tab shingles that are now curling, losing granules, and allowing moisture into the attic space.

-Our Complete Roofing Services in St. Catharines
+Our Roofing Services, Mapped to St. Catharines

 Common Roof Types Across St. Catharines